percona/percona-server/doc/source/upgrading_guide.rst

    $ rpm -qa | grep Percona-Server | xargs rpm -e --nodeps

-It is important that you remove it without dependencies as many packages may depend on these (as they replace ``mysql``) and will be removed if omitted.
+It is important that you remove them without dependencies as many packages may depend on these (as they replace ``mysql``) and will be removed if omitted.

 Substitute :bash:`grep '^mysql-'` for :bash:`grep 'Percona-Server'` in the previous command and remove the listed packages.

-You will have to install the ``percona-server`` package: :bash:`yum install percona-server`
+You will have to install the ``percona-server-server`` package: :bash:`yum install percona-server-server`

 If you're using |Percona Server| 8.0 with |TokuDB| you'll need to specify the
 |TokuDB| package as well when doing the upgrade:

 .. code-block:: bash

-   $ yum install percona-server Percona-Server-tokudb-80
+   $ yum install percona-server-server percona-server-tokudb

 Once installed, proceed to modify your configuration file - :file:`my.cnf` - and reinstall the plugins if necessary.